lawrencechen14/evs-analysis/README.md

 ## Running the Code

-#### It is not recommended to run the Jupyter notebook code but rather to access the interactive maps as outlined in the above section.
+#### For demoing purposes, it is not recommended to run the Jupyter notebook code but rather to access the interactive maps as outlined in the above section.
 The code is all localized to a Jupyter notebook, so to run the code, you must either:

 1. Install the Jupyter notebook through `pip` or `conda` by following the instructions here: https://jupyter.org/install